 Are SSRI antidepressants addictive?

 SSRIs are not tranquillisers, and are not thought to be addictive.
-(This is disputed by some people, and so this is a controversial issue.
-If addiction does occur, it is only in a minority of cases.)
 Most people can stop an SSRI without any problem.
 At the end of a course of treatment you should reduce the dose gradually over about four weeks before finally stopping.
 This is because some people develop withdrawal symptoms if the medication is stopped abruptly.
 Withdrawal symptoms that may occur include:

 - Anxiety and agitation.